Azure-Samples/cargotracker-wls-aks/README.md

   --template-file ${DIR}/weblogic-azure/weblogic-azure-aks/src/main/bicep/mainTemplate.bicep
 ```

 It takes more than 1 hour to finish the deployment.
+The WebLogic cluster is running in namespace `sample-domain1-ns`.

 ### Configure JMS